Khukhrain

-The Khukhrain or Khokhrain is a clan composed of eight septs of the Khatri caste that originally hailed from the areas of the Salt Range.
+The Khukhrain or Khokhrain is a sub-group composed of eight clans of the Khatri caste that originally hailed from the areas of the Salt Range.

-Battle of Bhera
+History

 The Khukhrains spread over Khushab, Dhune Kheb, Chakwal, Pind Dadan Khan, Peshawar, Nowshera and Lahore.
 They were a powerful tribe during the attacks of Mahmud of Ghazni and resisted him during his third invasion after the defeat of Jayapala at the Battle of Bhera in 1004-5.
 Bhera was the Khukhrain capital.
+King Jai Dev Anand defeated Mahmud of Ghazni, making him a prisoner of war.
+However the King let him go against the advice of his minister and the General Shri Pal Suri.
+Mahmud of Ghazni had his wounds treated and made arrangement's within one year the Kingdom was sacked by Ghazni.
 When Bhera was sacked by Mahmud of Ghazni, the Khukhrain king, Biji Rai preferred to commit suicide using his dagger rather than submit to Mahmud Ghaznavi.
 Jaipal's son, Anandapala, received support of the Khukhrains against the Ghazni rule in 1008-9 at Wahind.

+In 1206, the Khukhrains had assassinated Muhammad Ghori during a raid near Jhelum.